inkognitro/oas-tszod-gen/README.md

 The following example shows how to create a `RequestHandler` instance by composing two different `RequestHandler` implementations.
 In order to process a login, a request is triggered by calling the generated `authenticate` endpoint caller function.
 The previously created requestHandler instance is now passed as a first argument to the `authenticate` function.
-After receiving the `RequestResult` followed by the check of the according response status 200, TypeScript automatically recognizes of what format the delivered response body looks like and the received access token can be stored in the `exampleAuthAccessToken` variable.
+After receiving the `RequestResult` followed by the check of the according response status 200, TypeScript recognizes what format the delivered response body looks like.
+Finally, the received access token is stored in the `exampleAuthAccessToken` variable.

 ```typescript
 import {